MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 The process of integrating device fingerprinting for Fraud Protection consists of the following tasks:

-1. Set up Microsoft Azure DNS.
+1. Set up Microsoft  DNS.
 1. Integrate device fingerprinting with your website.

-## Set up Azure DNS
+## Set up DNS

 1. Select a subdomain under your root domain.
 (For example, select **f.contoso.com**.
 Any prefix can be used.)
 2. For the selected subdomain, create a canonical name (CNAME) that points to `fpt.dfp.microsoft.com`.